Frequently Asked Questions

 IGIS does not review decisions relating to security clearances or employment grievances.
 Where the employer is an intelligence agency, in some circumstances IGIS may review the legality and propriety of the decision-making to ensure the process was procedurally fair and objective.

-You should first request information from your employer about any appeal process, and read the advice on make a complaint to IGIS.
+You should first request information from your employer about any appeal process, and read the advice on making a complaint to IGIS.

 No, IGIS cannot assist you to obtain a file from any intelligence agency.